hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 ## Show workspace

 Details on a workspace can be retrieved from two endpoints, which behave identically.

-One refers to a workspace by its ID, and the other by its name and organization.
+One refers to a workspace by its ID:

 `GET /workspaces/:workspace_id`

 | Parameter            | Description      |
 | -------------------- | -----------------|
 | `:workspace_id`      | The workspace ID |

+The other refers to a workspace by its name and organization:

 `GET /organizations/:organization_name/workspaces/:name`